This post may contain affiliate links. For more information, please read my disclosure policy.

 In years past, you didn’t clean with a task or room in mind.
 Instead, each day had a different focus.

 Mondays were traditionally laundry days.
 You’d do all your wash on Monday.
-It used to be on Tuesdays you’d focus on ironing and mending.
+It used to be that on Tuesdays, you’d focus on ironing and mending.
 Most plans today include ironing, mending, and sorting through clothing at the same time as you wash the clothing.

 Tuesdays could be for shopping and errands.
 Often there are quite a few errands that build up over the course of the week.
 Instead of running errands constantly, focus on running errands just on Tuesdays.
 Make any appointments for this day and tell your family this is the one day you’ll drop by the bank or post office.